enkidevs/curriculum/Python/Core/the-iteration-protocol.md

 Python's built-in function `iter` takes any `iterable` object and returns an iterator from that object.

 Each time we call the `next` method on the iterator given, it returns the next element in the `iterable` object.
-If no more elements remain in the `iterable` object, the iterator raises a `StopIteration` exception (AKA an error).
+If no more elements remain in the `iterable` object, the iterator raises a `StopIteration` exception[1].

 Iterators are always implemented as classes.
 Let's examine an iterator's code for a better understanding: